ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/calc.rst

     and hence keep the shift at a more resonable value in the undersampled regime.
 This will hopefully mean that a more accurate energy value can be obtained by removing the random killing of particles which arises from such a low shift value.

+    This is now commented out in the code

 **UNBIASPGENINPROJE**
     Default false